joecorcoran/cities/README.md

 Provided under an MIT license by [Joe Corcoran](http://blog.joecorcoran.co.uk).
 Thanks to [hexorx](https://github.com/hexorx) for the countries gem that brought this idea about.

 This product includes data created by MaxMind, available from [http://www.maxmind.com](http://www.maxmind.com).
-All data copyright &copy; 2008 MaxMind Inc. Read the [MaxMind WorldCities open data license](http://download.maxmind.com/download/geoip/database/LICENSE_WC.txt) for more details.
+All data &copy; 2008 MaxMind Inc. Read the [MaxMind WorldCities open data license](http://download.maxmind.com/download/geoip/database/LICENSE_WC.txt) for more details.